raoqiyu/Learning-DL/README.md

 Best validation score of 1.010000 % obtained at iteration 11400,  with test performance 0.940000 %
 The code for file convolutional_mlp.py ran for 259.7s

+`Denoising Autoencoders`
+Training epoch 2499, cost  49.4413
+The no corruption code for file autoencoders.py ran for 5514.08s
+Training epoch 2499, cost  63.2158
+The 30% corruption code for file autoencoders.py ran for 5832.02s